rianadon/timer-bar-card/README.md

 ```

 Like in step 1, there is no `start_time` configured so the card will use the time the switch was last toggled as the start time.

+If your automation calls a script, you can replaced `{ fixed: 0:05:00 }` with `{ script: 'script.yourscriptname' }` to figure out the duration from the `delay` action in the script.

 #### 7. My duration actually comes from another entity